deepakgahlot/AnngularProjects/README.md

+## ReactJS_Basic_HelloWorld

 Steps to follow after downloading the files

-1) Run "npm install" in the extracted folder
+1) Open cmd and run "npm install" in the extracted folder

 2) Run "npm start" to view the project in browser.